ietf-wg-asdf/SDF/sdf.md

 a number of elements proposed for the json-schema.org "JSON Schema" format {{-jso}}, enhanced by qualities that are specific to SDF.
-However, for the current version of SDF, data are constrained to be of simple types (number, string, boolean) and arrays of these types.
+However, for the current version of SDF, data are constrained to be of simple types (number, string, Boolean) and arrays of these types.
 Syntax extension points are provided that can be used to provide richer types in future versions of this specification (possibly more of which can be borrowed from json-schema.org).